weizman/temp-website/_posts/2020-02-02-client-side-future.md

 the understandable wish for a long, stable and thriving career as an individual in the tech industry.

-Shubham's tweet made me realize that the fact that this dilemma had taken me through multiple emotional rides throughout my career already, had got to the point where it's time to digest it and self-reflect it, in terms of its **relationship with the cyber-security industry**, the **importance of its role in the ecosystem**, and its **future**.
+Shubham's tweet made me realize that the fact that this dilemma had taken me through multiple emotional rides throughout my career already, had got to the point where it's time to digest and self-reflect client side security, in terms of its **relationship with the cyber-security industry**, the **importance of its role in the ecosystem**, and its **future**.

 To me, that usually means to write.
 Writing helps me clear my head and put my thoughts in order.
-In regards with the client side security industry, it's time to do just that - so **buckle up.**
+In regards with the client side security industry, it's time to do just that - so **here goes.**

 ## Shubham's tweet